Congrats on taking the first step to learn more about the keto diet!

 The keto diet can go by a few different names: low-carb diet, ketogenic diet, Atkins diet, and low-carb high-fat (LCHF) diet.
 The main take away is that it’s a dietary lifestyle that cuts down carbohydrate consumption.

 So why cut carbs?
-Removing simple carbohydrates like sugars, breads, and pastas while subbing in meat, nuts, cheese, low-starch plants, and seeds, eliminates around 300 carbohydrates (what the average American eats daily) to as little as 20 total carbohydrates per day.
+Removing simple carbohydrates like sugar, bread, and pasta while subbing in meat, nuts, cheese, low-starch plants, and seeds, eliminates around 300 carbohydrates (what the average American eats daily) to as little as 20 total carbohydrates per day.
 That’s a huge change!

 Your body kind of thinks it needs to go into survival mode, also known as ketosis, so ketones are produced from fats breaking down in the liver.
-This process results in weight loss, improved brain function and performance, and just an overall feeling of wellness, both physically and mentally!
+This process results in weight loss, improved brain function & performance, and just an overall feeling of wellness — both physically and mentally!

 What can I eat on a keto diet?